souryacs/IDXL/README.md

 are used separately based on the principle of lowest agregated rank, to construct the species tree using NJ.
 This method is termed as MedNJstXL or MNJstXL.

 B) PNJstXL (or ProdNJstXL): Here, we use the product of internode count and excess gene leaf count to construct a single distance matrix, for NJ based species tree construction.
+This method produces better performance.

 *********************************
 Dependencies